evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-09/readme.md

 Duration: 28s
 ```

-If you check `Diagnostics settings` for newly created Vnet you can find that it's not yet configured.
+If you now check `Diagnostics settings` for newly created Vnet at the Azure Portal you will find that it's not yet configured.

 ![task2](images/task2-diagnostics.png)